 - Admin tasks – using the likes of excel to organise jobs/roles within the team and upload ‘nominations’ (applicants) to our online database on StarRez.

-- Debt-chasing and inspections – chasing late or problematic rent payments and inspecting our residents’ rooms/flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.
+- Debt-chasing and flat/room inspections – chasing late or problematic rent payments and inspecting our residents’ rooms/flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.

 An Evening of Country – Host and Organiser (2013 – 2019)

 I hosted and organised a modern-country music night, bringing both local musicians and those from further afield together, building a community/scene for those in the genre throughout the Bournemouth and Poole area.
-During my time running the night, I networked with local music venues, event/festival organisers, and both local and national musicians/acts, designed any necessary flyers, posters, and online artwork on Adobe Photoshop, and performed on stage – both as a compere and musician.
+During my time running the night, I networked with local music venues, event/festival organisers, and both local and national musicians/acts, designed any necessary flyers, posters, and online advertising on Adobe Photoshop, and performed on stage – both as a compere and musician.

 Anglian Home Improvements – Marketing (2017)

 Before enrolling on the Creative Writing degree and working at Campus Living Villages, I worked in door-to-door marketing, creating ‘leads’ – meetings which would take place between the potential client and sales team.
 This job role proved a test of endurance, both physically and mentally, working long hours in all weathers, having to remain positive and enthusiastic – all while having to shoulder plenty of rejection (an inevitability given the nature of the work).

 HP Music – Studio/Business Assistant (2016 – 2017)